KeziahMoselle/showcase-gists/README.md

     //'WakaTime
   ]
   ```
-- You will  the following environment variables :
+- You will need the following environment variables (see .env.example) :
   - a GitHub `PERSONAL_ACCESS_TOKEN` with the gist scope (**required**)
   - `GITHUB_USERNAME` (**required**)